Bridge-RAG: An Abstract Bridge Tree Based Retrieval Augmented Generation Algorithm

 \subsection{Hierarchical Abstract Tree Structure}

 The foundation of our approach lies in the hierarchical abstract tree structure, which addresses the accuracy limitations of traditional RAG systems.
-Abstracts are built by semantically grouping five consecutive document chunks into higher-level knowledge units.
-Each abstract receives a pair identifier $i$ and subsumes the chunk IDs $5i … 5i+4$.
-The five constituent chunks are fused with embedding aggregation or summarization to produce a concise semantic summary, enabling efficient abstraction-layer retrieval.
+Abstracts are built by semantically grouping $n$ consecutive document chunks into higher-level knowledge units, where $n$ is a configurable window size (set to 5 in our experiments).
+Each abstract receives a pair identifier $i$ and subsumes chunk IDs $n_i, n_{i{+}1}, \ldots, n_{i{+}n{-}1}$.
+The $n$ constituent chunks are merged via embedding aggregation or summarization to produce a concise semantic summary, enabling efficient abstraction-layer retrieval.

-Abstracts are organized hierarchically in tree structures, where upper-level abstracts represent more general and abstract concepts, while lower-level abstracts capture more specific and detailed information.
+Abstracts are organized hierarchically into tree structures, where upper-level abstracts represent more general and abstract concepts, while lower-level abstracts capture more specific and detailed information.
 This hierarchical organization enables multi-level semantic retrieval: when a query entity is identified, we not only retrieve the corresponding abstract and its associated document chunks, but also trace the abstract's parent-child relationships in the tree.
 Formally, given an initial abstract set $\mathcal{A}_0 = \{a_i\}$ retrieved from the Cuckoo Filter, we expand it through hierarchical traversal:

 where $\mathcal{P}_d(a)$ denotes the set of parent abstracts up to $d$ levels upward, and $\mathcal{C}_d(a)$ denotes the set of child abstracts up to $d$ levels downward.
 By retrieving these related abstracts along with their corresponding document chunks, we construct a comprehensive context spanning multiple abstraction levels, significantly improving answer accuracy by providing both high-level semantic understanding and granular textual details.